 The Postgraduate Education in Toxicology (PET) offers a modular training programme, which builds upon MSc-level skills and competences in toxicology.
 The PET programme provides the theoretical basis required for recognition and registration as a professional expert in toxicology.
-Details on the procedures and requirements for recognition and registration can be found on the websites of the Netherlands Society of Toxicology (NVT) and the European Society of Toxicology (EUROTOX).
+Details on the procedures and requirements for recognition and registration can be found on the websites of the Dutch Society of Toxicology (NVT) and the European Society of Toxicology (EUROTOX).

 Single modules of the PET programme also form stand-alone courses, which are highly suited to provide in-depth knowledge in specific areas of toxicology for professionals from the private as well as the public sector and for PhD students with a background in toxicology.